 To do business as sustainably as possible, we have developed a range of measures.
 These are neither complete, nor sufficient.
 We are constantly working on making our company more sustainable.

 We maintain personal and long-term relationships with our suppliers, but we only visit them as much as needed in order to keep our flight activity as low as possible.

 Wherever possible, we use materials that are a) completely reusable, b) partly recyclable, c) compostable or d) biodegradable.

-Wherever possible, we use materials that harm the environment as little as possible.
-We only use plastics resp. synthetic materials where no viable alternatives are available or if the things made of plastics are second-hand or already in possession of the company.
+Wherever possible, we use materials that harm the environment as little as possible and we avoid the use of plastics resp. synthetic materials whenever possible.

 We use resources sparingly, especially electricity, water, coffee and all food items.